dannsam/xenko-docs/manual/graphics/post-effects/index.md

     If there's no post-process effects node, right-click and select **Create > post-processing effects**.

-    Game Studio adds a post-effect layer to the graphics compositor.
+    Game Studio adds a post-effect node to the graphics compositor.

 3. In the **forward renderer** node, on the **PostEffects** slot, click and drag a link to the **post-processing effects** node.